facebookresearch/replay_dataset/README.md

 ## Download

-The compressed dataset takes **244 GB of space**.
+The full dataset (processed version) takes **244 GB of space**.
 We distribute it in chunks up to 30 GB.
 The links to all dataset files are present in this repository in [links/links.json](links/links.json).
 We provide an automated way of downloading and decompressing the data.